 All such activities, not political and diplomatic, in a less formal manner, have helped to get the attention of the local population, contributing to a more positive image of China.

-Having lived in the UK and Switzerland earlier in your career, later teaching in New Jersey (US) and at INSEAD in Paris (France): which differences do you observe in how communities in those countries approach place branding and public diplomacy?
+Having lived in the UK and Switzerland earlier in your career, later teaching in New Jersey (US) and at INSEAD in Paris (France): what differences do you observe in how communities in those countries approach place branding and public diplomacy?

 It’s quite difficult for me to answer this question.
 To be honest, I didn’t have much opportunity to approach any activities organized by the city councils to get the residents involved, and my roles during those stages were quite different.